-Back-up plans aren't just for outdoor weddings.
-You want to make sure they have someone capable on hand to takeover if they get sick or can't make it that day, like another planner at their company or a seasoned assistant.
-They should also have a plan in place = for what will happen if they have to hand over your wedding to someone else in case of an emergency.
+Why you want to know: Back-up plans aren't just for outdoor weddings.
+You want to make sure they have someone capable on hand to take over if they get sick or can't make it that day, like another planner at their company or a seasoned assistant.
+They should also have a plan in place for what'll happen if they have to hand over your wedding to someone else in case of an emergency.

 Do you have references?
-[Ask for professional testimonials as well as those from recent couples.]What you need to know:
+(Ask for professional testimonials as well as those from recent couples.)

-The names and contact info for any recent couples and pros they've worked with in the past, so you can do your own digging on anything you're unsure about.
-They should provide these willingly and encourage you to reach out to them—that's a sign they have a lot of happy clients and colleagues.
+Why you want to know: Get the names and contact info for any recent couples and pros they've worked with, so you can do your own digging on anything you're unsure about.
+They should provide these willingly and encourage you to reach out to them—that's a sign they have lots of happy clients and colleagues.

-Even without knowing your budget, a great planner should have suggestions on things like venues that are budget-friendly, creative ways to save and alternatives to more expensive options to help you stay on track throughout the process.
+Why you want to know: Even without knowing your budget, a great planner should have suggestions on things like venues that are budget friendly, creative ways to save, and alternatives to more expensive options to help you stay on track throughout the process.